APNIC-Labs/draft-kskroll-sentinel/README.md

    not apply this trusted key mechanism, the same considerations apply.

-   If both the validating resolver and the forwarder support this mechanism, and the local resolver's queries do not carry the CD bit, and the trusted key state differs between the resolver and the forwarder target then either the outcome is indeterminate validating (Case 3), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.
+   If both the validating resolver and the forwarder support this trusted key sentinel mechanism, and the local resolver's queries do not carry the CD bit, and the trusted key state differs between the forwarding resolver and the forwarder target then either the outcome is indeterminate validating (Case 3), or a case of mixed signals (SERVFAIL in all three responses), which is also an indeterminate response with respect to the trusted key state.
+It is difficult to understand the rationale for this situation, in that a validating recursive resolver is capable of evaluating the authenticity of DNS responses using its own trust material.
+By clearing the CD bit in forwarded queries the local forwarding resolver is not able to directly validate the responses relating to those queries where the forwarder target is indicating a validation failure.

 5. Security Considerations